lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 -  If the UX85 access point is in RESTRICTED or RESTRICTED AUTOMATIC mode, make sure that all keys are present and call the CCC to set the mode to CLOSED.
--  To check how many keys are taken and by whom, click on the tab “KEYS TAKEN” on the LACS which is normally open on the screen next to the access control application.
+-  To check how many keys are taken and by whom, click on the tab "KEYS TAKEN" on the LACS which is normally open on the screen next to the access control application.
 -  If UX85 is in GENERAL mode or if the patrol was lost, the zone needs to be patrolled.
 Call the DSS/RPE piquet (16 80 00).